KlaBier/klabier.github.io/_posts/2026-02-26-CAPolicyWorkbook.md

 4. **Policy information**<br>
 Here you see the actual evaluations of the Conditional Access policies.
-In my test environment, some policies appear multiple times.
+In my test environment, some policies appear multiple times as you can see.
 This is not a workbook issue.
-The reason is that I deleted and re-imported several CA policies for testing purposes.
+The reason is that I deleted and re-imported several CA policies for testing purposes for my Backup/Restore Conference Session.
-As a result, historical log data exists in the Log Analytics workspace for different Policy IDs — even if the name is identical.
+As a result, historical log data exists in the Log Analytics workspace for different Policy IDs, even if the name is identical.
 Under normal circumstances in a production environment, this behavior typically does not occur.

 ## Workbook elements in detail

 If you have created a new, empty workbook, the first step is to add a new element.
-In our case, we need a parameter that will later act as a variable within the actual KQL query.
+In our case, we need a parameter that will later act as kind of a variable within the actual KQL query.

 Workbooks consist of different element types, for example text, queries, or parameters.
 For our use case, we select the element type Parameter, which we can later reference within the KQL query.